 Addiction Treatment for Drug Abuse and Depressive Symptoms

 Substance use disorders and co-occurring depression are challenging mental health disorders, with depression symptoms making drug and alcohol addiction even harder to cope with.
-At Changing Tides, our treatment team offers substance abuse treatment while treating the symptoms of depression to give you the best chance of staying sober long term.
+At Changing Tides, the leading addiction treatment center in North Carolina, our treatment team offers substance abuse treatment that takes your mental health into account to give you the best chance of staying sober long term.
 Call us at 252-715-3905 for more information.